Navigation

 Teachers in Years 3 and 4

-• Will set one piece of maths homework each week which will consolidate the learning done in class & be followed up in class along with the weekly mental maths 5 squared challenge (5 mins 5 times per week).
-These will go out on a Thursday and will be due in on a Tuesday.
-It is expected that homework is completed.
+• Will set one maths homework which will consolidate the learning done in class along with the mental maths 5 squared challenge (5 mins 5 times per week).
+Handed out on a Thursday and expected back in the following Tuesday.

 • Will set a weekly spelling list which will be tested at school.
-It is expected that homework is completed.
+Handed out on a Thursday and tested the following Thursday.

 • Will ensure children have reading materials that they can share at home.